jade-kk1144/yt-img-app/README.md

 # yt-img-app

+Today's Day 30 of the #30DaysOfStreamlit challenge.
+Congratulations on making this far in the challenge.

+In this tutorial, we're going to put our newfound knowledge from this learning challenge to create Streamlit apps to solve real-world problem.

+## Real-world problem

+As a content creator, having access to thumbnail images from YouTube videos are useful resources for social promotion and content creation.

+Let's figure out how we're going to tackle this problem and build a Streamlit app.

+## Solution

-`yt-img-app` is a Streamlit app that can extract thumbnail images from YouTube videos.
+Today, we're going to build `yt-img-app`, which is a Streamlit app that can extract thumbnail images from YouTube videos.

-As a content creator, this may come in handy for social promotion or content creation.
+In a nutshell, here's the 3 simple steps that we want the Streamlit app to do:

+1. Accept a YouTube URL as input from users
+2. Perform text processing of the URL to extract the unique YouTube video ID
+3. Use the YouTube video ID as an input to a custom function that retrieves and displays the thumbnail image from YouTube videos

 ## Instructions

-To get started, copy and paste a YouTube URL into the input text box.
+To get started in using the Streamlit app, copy and paste a YouTube URL into the input text box.

 ## Demo app